aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ## 5. Logging and Monitoring

-The Accelerator architecture recommends the following detective controls across the Organization.
+The *AWS Secure Environment Architecture* recommends the following detective controls across the Organization.
 These controls, taken together, provide a comprehensive picture of the full set of control plane and data plane operations across the set of accounts.

 ### CloudTrail
 A CloudTrail Organizational trail should be deployed into the Organization.
 For each account, this captures management events and optionally S3 data plane events taking place by every principal in the account.
 These records are sent to an S3 bucket in the log archive account, and the trail itself cannot be modified or deleted by any principal in any child account.
 This provides an audit trail for detective purposes in the event of the need for forensic analysis into account usage.
 The logs themselves provide an integrity guarantee: every hour, CloudTrail produces a digest of that hour's logs files, and signs with its own private key.
 The authenticity of the logs may be verified using the corresponding public key.
 This process is [detailed here][ct-digest].

 ### VPC Flow Logs
 VPC Flow Logs capture information about the IP traffic going to and from network interfaces in an AWS Account VPC such as source and destination IPs, protocol, ports, and success/failure of the flow.
-The Accelerator Architecture recommends enabling `ALL` (i.e. both accepted and rejected traffic) logs for all VPCs in the Shared Network account with an S3 destination in the log-archive account.
+The *AWS Secure Environment Architecture* recommends enabling `ALL` (i.e. both accepted and rejected traffic) logs for all VPCs in the Shared Network account with an S3 destination in the log-archive account.
 More details about VPC Flow Logs are [available here][flow].

 Note that certain categories of network flows are not captured, including traffic to and from Traffic to and from `169.254.169.254` for instance metadata, and DNS traffic with an Amazon VPC resolver.

 ### GuardDuty
 Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.
 The service uses machine learning, anomaly detection, and integrated threat intelligence to identify and prioritize potential threats.
 GuardDuty uses a number of data sources including VPC Flow Logs and CloudTrail logs.

-The Accelerator Architecture recommends enabling GuardDuty [at the Organization level][gd-org], and delegating the security account as the GuardDuty master.
+The *AWS Secure Environment Architecture* recommends enabling GuardDuty [at the Organization level][gd-org], and delegating the security account as the GuardDuty master.
 The GuardDuty master should be auto-enabled to add new accounts as they come online.
 Note that this should be done in every region as a defense in depth measure, with the understanding that the PBMM SCP will prevent service usage in all other regions.

 ### Config
 [AWS Config][config] provides a detailed view of the resources associated with each account in the AWS Organization, including how they are configured, how they are related to one another, and how the configurations have changed on a recurring basis.
 Resources can be evaluated on the basis of their compliance with Config Rules - for example, a Config Rule might continually examine EBS volumes and check that they are encrypted.

 Config may be [enabled at the Organization][config-org] level - this provides an overall view of the compliance status of all resources across the Organization.

 _Note: At the time of writing, the Config Multi-Account Multi-Region Data Aggregation sits in the master account.
-The Accelerator Architecture will recommend that this be situated in the security account, once that becomes easily-configurable in Organizations._
+The *AWS Secure Environment Architecture* will recommend that this be situated in the security account, once that becomes easily-configurable in Organizations._

 ### Cloudwatch Logs
 CloudWatch Logs is AWS' logging aggregator service, used to monitor, store, and access log files from EC2 instances, AWS CloudTrail, Route 53, and other sources.
-The Accelerator Architecture recommends that log subscriptions are created for all log groups in all workload accounts, and streamed into S3 in the log-archive account (via Kinesis) for analysis and long-term audit purposes.
+The *AWS Secure Environment Architecture* recommends that log subscriptions are created for all log groups in all workload accounts, and streamed into S3 in the log-archive account (via Kinesis) for analysis and long-term audit purposes.

 ### SecurityHub
 The primary dashboard for Operators to assess the security posture of the AWS footprint is the centralized AWS Security Hub service.
 Security Hub should be configured to aggregate findings from Amazon GuardDuty, AWS Config and IAM Access Analyzers.
 Events from security integrations are correlated and displayed on the Security Hub dashboard as 'findings' with a severity level (informational, low, medium, high, critical).

-The Accelerator Architecture recommends that certain Security Hub frameworks be enabled, specifically:
+The *AWS Secure Environment Architecture* recommends that certain Security Hub frameworks be enabled, specifically:

 * [AWS Foundational Security Best Practices v1.0.0][found]
 * [PCI DSS v3.2.1][pci]